-I recently saw Jim Cramer, perhaps the face of market prognostication, confess, “I need a little perspective.
+Even Jim Cramer, the face of market prognostication, confessed, “I need a little perspective.
 We’re a little caught up here in the short term.”
 There is a reason that Mr. Cramer—and at times, you and I—get stuck in the short term.
 And it can be explained by behavioral science.
-We innately over-value losses and pain while under-weighting gains and joy, in money and life (explained in part by the “endowment effect”).
+We innately over-value losses and pain while under-weighting gains and joy, in money and life (explained in part by the theory of loss aversion).
 And at the same time, we also over-weight what has happened most recently while under-valuing the more likely, long-term outcome (known as “recency bias”).
 Therefore, as you can imagine, recent losses are a powerful psychological duo that can even lead to clinical depression (a topic that my colleague, Larry Swedroe, recently wrote on).

 The fundamental truth, and what I believe to be the antidote for this downward spiraling, is that we don’t invest in our portfolios for today, this month or even this year—but for decades in the future.
-Therefore, the unavoidable intermittent downside, like that which we’ve experienced in the first weeks of 2016, does not result in losses, per se, but merely declines.
+Therefore, the unavoidable intermittent downside does not result in losses, per se, but merely declines.

 This does not suggest, of course, that you must have a portfolio invested solely in large U.S. companies and then hold on with a white-knuckle grip while the market joyrides.
 Virtually every portfolio should include conservative fixed income and any equity exposure should be well diversified.
 And because human nature causes us to suffer market losses more deeply than we enjoy market gains, it’s prudent to err on the side of conservatism in portfolio construction.
 Furthermore, we should not be blinded by recency bias, either through over-optimism in good times or unfounded pessimism in bad times.